 You can book your tickets ahead of time or, you can do what I did, and just buy from one of the machines at the station.
 It’s super easy and you can use your credit card.
 Just remember to validate your ticket at one of the yellow machines before boarding the train!
 If you are using a EuRail pass, check ahead of time as some of the trains back and forth do require seat reservations.
 I had a pass for my second visit and just made sure to choose a time that didn’t require one.

 Final Tips for Visiting Colmar Christmas Markets

 Adding Colmar to your Christmas market list?
 You absolutely should!
 But, here are a couple of things to keep in mind.

 - Midweek will be much quieter on the weekend so, if you can, try to arrange to visit Monday-Thursday.

 - Colmar is popular year-round, especially at Christmas.
 So book well in advance!

 - Dress warmly, but also prepare yourself for rain.
-It was about 8C when I visited at the end of November, but there was rain in the forecast for the week I spent in Alsace.
-I recommend bringing a travel umbrella in case.
+My first visit there was rain in the forecast so I recommend bringing a travel umbrella in case.

 - Bring a reusable bag/day pack for your purchases.
 Most vendors just wrap things in paper rather than provide bags which can make it tricky to carry things around.
 I brought this packable day bag (that I love) and it was perfect for Christmas market shopping.